-Over time, especially in this digitally connected world, patient communities co-opt terms unique to certain aspects of the patient experience unique to their condition.
+Over time, especially with the use of social health – the dynamic, real-time action people take to find meaningful connections and share information that impact the health journey – patient communities co-opt terms unique to certain aspects of the patient experience and their condition.
 These terms are meaningful and tend to take hold – and be put into a clear context – across Health Union’s growing portfolio of online health communities and among its patient leaders.

 Findings from Health Union’s large-scale, condition-specific In America surveys – conducted regularly – as well as perspectives from people engaging with these communities, show just how pervasive these terms have become.

 Leveraging these findings and perspectives from patient leaders, we are spotlighting five (of many) unique terms often used by people living with chronic conditions.
 A few of these terms are specific to one condition, while some have been co-opted by people across various conditions.

 The real-world application of these terms offers significant insight into what people experience at different points in their journey.
 As a result, it is important for healthcare companies and healthcare professionals to be aware of these terms and be able to “speak the language” as they communicate with patients and develop solutions to address unmet needs.